10/30/2024

 David Roman

-Thank you and good morning, everybody.
-I wanted just to start, Vlad, maybe on a higher level strategy question and then how to follow up related to the outlook for the balance of the year.
-You've been in the CEO role kind of a year when you kind of get into 2025, and can you maybe just help us reflect a little bit on how you're approaching portfolio management and maybe more specifically as it relates to R&D deployment and the balance between investment in some of the higher risk programs like DTD and OSA versus incremental innovation to support continued share gains and momentum in the core business?
+Thank you, and good morning, everybody.
+I wanted just to start, Vlad, maybe on a higher-level strategy question and then I had a follow-up related to the outlook for the balance of the year.
+You've been in the CEO role kind of a year when you kind of get into 2025.
+And can you maybe just help us reflect a little bit on how you're approaching portfolio management and maybe more specifically as it relates to R&D deployment and the balance between investment in some of the higher risk programs like DTD and OSA versus incremental innovation to support continued share gains and momentum in the core business.

 speaker

 David, good morning, first of all, and thank you for the question.
-Yeah, it's been just over seven months, I think.
-And look, I think, first of all, kudos to the team that made some really strong portfolio decisions before I arrived, which was really to focus and refocus our portfolio in the areas where we have better execution and have the right to win.
+Yeah, it's been just over seven months, I think, and look, I think, first of all, kudos to the team that made some really strong portfolio decisions before I arrived, which was really to focus and refocus our portfolio in the areas where we have better execution and have the right to win.
 So I think wind down on ACS is an example of that, one of those decisions.
-But the way I kind of look forward, and we are in the middle of working on the longer-term strategy to shape how Livanova is going to look for the next decade, and we look forward to communicating that strategy in 2025.
-But I think the key chapters within that is, number one is maximize our core businesses, epilepsy and cardiopulmonary.
-And we are, like Alex said, we are reinvesting into the core R&D and making sure that those businesses have sustainable innovation pipeline.
-You see that not just in dollar investments, but also in investment in the human capital.
-Number two is setting directions for DTD and OSA.
-And like Ahmed said, we are pleased with the progress.
-We are waiting for the reimbursement piece on the DTD and then on the clinical data for OSA to make further decisions.
-But on the DTD front, for example, we are freeing up some of the investments planned for next year and dropping some to the bottom line and reinvesting some back into the core.
-And then the third chapter would be what's the next growth portfolio for Livanova, getting in a faster growth market, in the markets where there's significant unmet clinical need, but also in the markets where we have the right to win, leveraging either our commercial or R&D capabilities.
+The way I kind of look forward.
+And we are in the middle of working on the longer-term strategy to shape how Livanova is going to look for the next decade.
+And, you know, we look forward to communicating that strategy in 2025.
+But I think the key chapters within that is, number one, is maximize our core businesses, epilepsy and cardiopulmonary.
+And we are Like Alex said, we are reinvesting into the core R&D and making sure that those businesses have sustainable innovation pipeline.
+You see that not just in dollar investments, but also in investments in the human capital.
+Number two is, you know, setting directions for GTD and OSA.
+And like Ahmed said, you know, we're pleased with the progress.
+We're waiting for kind of the reimbursement piece on the GTD and then on the clinical data for OSA to make further decisions.
+But on the GTD front, for example, we freed up, we're freeing up some of the investments planned for next year. you know, dropping some to the bottom line and reinvesting some back into the core.
+And then the third chapter would be what's the next growth portfolio for Livanova, getting in a faster growth market in the markets where there's significant unmet clinical need, but also in the markets where we have the right to win, leveraging either our commercial or R&D capabilities.
 And like I said, I look forward to communicating that and getting the feedback from the investment community in 2025.

 speaker